tcchilds-dev/url-shortener/README.md

 - **Authenticated User Accounts**: Users can register, create their own short links, and have exclusive access to the analytics of their short links.
 - **Click Analytics**: Tracks the number of clicks, last clicked at time for links.
 Each click records referrer, geographical and device information.
-- **Fast Redirects**: Uses [Redis](https://redis.io/) to cache URLs for ultra-fast redirection.
+- **Fast Redirects**: Uses [Redis](https://redis.io/) to cache URLs for fast redirection.
 [BullMQ](https://bullmq.io/) is used to offload analytics processing to a background worker, ensuring the user's redirect is never blocked by database writes.
 - **Rate Limiting**: Implements request limits to prevent abuse.

 ## Technologies Used